Honda Odyssey vs Toyota Sienna 2026: The Definitive Minivan Comparison

 Powertrain: V6 vs hybrid

-The Odyssey's 3.5L V6 makes 280 hp and delivers responsive, linear power.
-It's the more engaging drivetrain — when you need to merge at highway speed or pass with a full load of kids and gear, the Odyssey feels more capable.
-The 10-speed automatic is smooth and well-matched.
+The Odyssey's 3.5L V6 makes 280 hp with responsive, linear power.
+It's the more engaging drivetrain — when you need to merge at speed or pass with a full load of kids and gear, it feels more capable, and the 10-speed automatic is smooth and well-matched.

-AWD: The Sienna offers optional AWD on XLE and above — important for families in snow-prone regions.
+AWD: the Sienna offers optional AWD on XLE and up, which matters in snow country.
 The Odyssey is FWD only, full stop.
-If you live in Minnesota, upstate New York, or Denver, this alone may decide the comparison.
+Minnesota, upstate New York, Denver?
+That alone may decide it.

 Interior and cargo

-Odyssey: Honda's Magic Slide second row allows the center seat to move fore/aft and the captain's chairs to slide toward the center aisle — letting an adult pass through to the third row without removing a seat.
-The Magic Wall system (Touring/Elite) lets you configure the second row in multiple ways.
-At 92.9 cu ft with the third row stowed, cargo capacity is best in class.
+Odyssey: Honda's Magic Slide second row lets the center seat move fore/aft and the captain's chairs slide toward the aisle, so an adult can pass to the third row without removing a seat.
+The Magic Wall system (Touring/Elite) adds more configurations, and at 92.9 cu ft with the third row stowed, cargo is best in class.

-Sienna: Toyota's Sienna lacks in-floor third-row storage — the rear seats must be removed entirely to maximize cargo space, which is a significant inconvenience for frequent users.
-The second-row captain's chairs are comfortable but less configurable than the Odyssey's system.
-The Sienna redeems itself with an optional rear-seat entertainment system (10.1-inch screens) that is genuinely well-implemented.
+Sienna: no in-floor third-row storage — the rear seats must come out entirely to maximize cargo, which is a real hassle if you do it often.
+The second-row captain's chairs are comfy but less configurable than the Odyssey's.
+It redeems itself with a genuinely well-done optional rear entertainment system (10.1-inch screens) and the best front infotainment display in the class (optional 14-inch on Limited).

 Reliability outlook